 Overcoming setbacks is a natural part of learning to drive.
 Here are two strategies to help you bounce back:

-By learning from mistakes and seeking support from peers and mentors, you’ll be better equipped to overcome setbacks and continue progressing towards your goal of becoming a proficient and confident driver.
+By learning from mistakes and seeking support from peers and mentors, you’ll be better equipped to overcome setbacks and continue progressing toward your goal of becoming a proficient and confident driver.

 Conclusion